 On a tandem skydive, you are not going it alone.
-At WNY, you can rest assured you will be paired with a professional.
+You can rest assured you are always paired with a professional instructor here at WNY.
 Tandem safety is our top priority, and on your tandem skydive, you will be securely harnessed to a qualified skydiving instructor.

 When it comes to safety, these guys are trained to handle just about anything.
 Your instructor’s first priority is to get you safely to the ground.
 All of the tandem instructors at WNY have met incredibly strict criteria.
 In order to become a WNY instructor, a skydiver must have a minimum of 500 skydives and have been active in the sport for at least 3 years.
 Additionally, in order to receive a rating and be eligible to take on tandem passengers, an instructor must go through rigorous coursework developed by the United States Parachute Association and be rated on the particular gear that the drop zone uses.
 And speaking of gear…

 Skydiving equipment has come a long way since the old days, and the improvements that have been made over the last 30 years have given us equipment that is assuredly safer.
 When you make a tandem skydive, you will be using equipment that contains two parachutes.
 One of these parachutes is called the “main” and, as its namesake indicates, is the primary canopy.
 The other canopy is called a reserve.
 In the unlikely